Pet Age Calculator

 Frequently Asked Questions

-Is it true that one dog year equals 7 human years?
+Is it true that one dog year equals seven human years?

-No. That is an oversimplified rule that modern veterinary science has debunked.
-Dogs mature very quickly in their first two years and the process then slows down, varying a lot by weight and breed.
+No. That is a simplified rule that modern veterinary science has debunked.
+Dogs mature very quickly during their first two years, and the process then slows down, varying greatly by weight and breed.
+Recent studies on DNA methylation have allowed for more precise aging formulas that better reflect the true biological development of pets throughout their lifespan.

 Why do large dogs age faster?